With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 Want to prevent your customers from paying shipping all together?

-With Carrier Rules you can create promotions such as “Free shipping on orders over $x.”
+With Shipping Rules you can create promotions such as “Free shipping on orders over $x.”

 You can also set up various limitations around free shipping, like preventing bulk orders, certain products or specific delivery locations from receiving the same deal.